60 TOTAL CREDITS REQUIRED

-You can choose to specialize your degree with concentrations in community development or forensic mental health.
-Both options are designed to provide a deep understanding of relevant and in-demand practice areas for career success.
+You can choose to specialize your degree in forensic mental health, designed to provide a deep understanding of relevant and in-demand practice areas for career success.

 This course provides an in-depth exploration of normal and abnormal development through the life cycle.
 There is an emphasis on childhood, adolescence, adulthood, and later years.
 The developmental impact of family, neighborhood, schooling, work, culture.
 Issues of class, ethnicity, gender, age, etc. are addressed, as are applications of theory and research to community treatment and prevention.
 3 credits.

 This course will provide an overview of the different theories and techniques of counseling.
 Students will review the empirical research that supports or does not support these different approaches to counseling.
 The course will also include an examination of the assumptions, roles, and processes of the therapeutic relationship.
 3 credits.